mikey-jay/realm-simulator/README.md

 Each simulation contains a single set of harvesting mechanics rules.
 These include rules like build costs, limits on harvester count, crafting prerequisites, as well as limits on leveling up- like having to level up your altar or maker first.

 The simulation is played by "bots" that utilize a strategy that governs how they play.
-It is currently configured with two bots- the expandooor and the upgradooor, as described below.
+We primarily looked at four bot strategies as described below.

 Different simulation configurations (with different rulesets and bot assignments), are contained in the `/simulations` folder.

 ## Bots

 All bots play according to the following rules.
-- craft an altar, only upgrade the altar as needed to allow upgrading of other installations - bots do not spend more than 33% of the alchemica value in the parcel on an altar upgrade - this amounts to max level of 9 for partner, 8 for spacious, 6 for reasonable, and 4 for humble
+- craft an altar, only upgrade the altar as needed to allow upgrading of other installations - bots do not spend more than 33% of the initial (round 1) alchemica value in the parcel on an altar upgrade - this amounts to max level of 9 for partner, 8 for spacious, 6 for reasonable, and 4 for humble
 - craft a harvester - choose the most abundant alchemica token in the parcel (relative to the overall token supply)
 - craft and upgrade a single reservoir per alchemica type as needed to ensure a reservoir emptying frequency of 8 hours or less
 - craft and upgrade a maker as needed to allow upgrading of other installations - once a maker has been crafted, the bots' goal is to keep the maker one level ahead of their current simultaneous upgrades so that it never limits their progress.
-In order to ensure consistent results across different parcel sizes, bots stop upgrading their maker to ensure they spend no more than 50% of their parcel's alchemica supply on the maker.
+In order to ensure consistent results across different parcel sizes, bots stop upgrading their maker to ensure they spend no more than 50% of their parcel's initial (round 1) alchemica supply on the maker.
 They could probably achieve a better result by keeping it a bit below that- but this number was picked because that is approximately the cost of a level 9 maker relative to a partner parcel's alchemica.
 The maximum levels are 9 for partner, 7 for spacious, 3 for reasonable, and 1 for humble.
 - bots are considered to have a virtually unlimited bankroll (though it is possible to limit it in the simulation settings), and they reinvest every penny in their parcel
 - bots are given a single parcel to build on - this is currently a spacious parcel by default but this is configurable in the simulation - the parcel is assumed to get an average VRF roll for its alchemica supply, and does not have any boosts (both of these variables are configurable, however)
 - bots do not spend any GLTR to speed up installation crafting - since the value of GLTR vs alchemica is dynamic, its cost is not able to be assumed it a meaningful way in the simulation